ribeirohugo/go_content_getter/README.md

-# Go Image Getter
+# Go Content Getter

-**Go Image Getter** is a Go application that allows to download all images from a specified Url.
+**Go Content Getter** is a Go application that allows to download all images or content from a specified Url.
 By defining a Regex pattern it is possible to adjust fetched image addresses or get different kind of content addresses.

 ## 1. Configurations